-Preventing the onset of the condition through behavior therapy in people who exhibit early symptoms, although it is not effective when performed on all persons exposed to the trauma.
-Treatment of people with PSPT is frequently addressed with psychiatric counseling and medication.
+Preventing the onset of the condition through behaviour therapy in people who exhibit early symptoms, although it is not effective when performed on all persons exposed to the trauma.
+Treatment of people with PSPT is frequently addressed with psychiatric counselling and medication.

-There are several types of therapy with a positive effects these therapies are reccomended according to what the patient needs and can be either individual or group therapy exercises.
+There are several types of therapy with positive effects these therapies are recommended according to what the patient needs and can be either individual or group therapy exercises.

 Complex Post-Traumatic Stress Disorder

-is a psychological disorder that occurs as a result of having one or more trauma for a long time, especially during infancy period, although it can occur in adulthood.
-The C-PTSD is related to sexual, emotional and / or physical abuse or neglect during childhood, violence in the home, victims of kidnapping and situations of harassment, slavery, labor exploitation, prisoners of war, bullying, field survivors of concentration camps, deserters of cults or organizations in the form of cults.
-Situations that involve captivity (a situation that lacks a viable exit route or that the victim perceives as such) can generate symptoms of C-PTSD, which include feelings of terror, uselessness, impotence and a deformation in one’s identity and the sense of not being oneself.
+is a psychological disorder that occurs as a result of having one or more trauma for a long time, especially during the infancy period, although it can occur in adulthood.
+The C-PTSD is related to sexual, emotional and/or physical abuse or neglect during childhood, violence in the home, victims of kidnapping and situations of harassment, slavery, labour exploitation, prisoners of war, bullying, field survivors of concentration camps, deserters of cults or organizations in the form of cults.
+Situations that involve captivity (a situation that lacks a viable exit route or that the victim perceives as such) can generate symptoms of C-PTSD, which include feelings of terror, uselessness, impotence and deformation in one’s identity and the sense of not being oneself.

 Many researchers claim that CPTSD has a separate distinction but yet is similar to PTSD, the somatization disorder, dissociative identity disorder, and borderline personality disorder, with the biggest difference being that distorts the core of the identity of the person on all when the trauma occurs during childhood and adolescence.